taiseen/learning-DSA-js/DataStructure/Graph/README.md

 ### Depth First Traversal
-From the starting point, pick a direction & travel in that same direction as far as possible, before switching directions.
+From the starting point, pick a direction & travel in that same direction as far as possible, before switching directions. <br />
+Continuing to explore `new nodes` as we see them, until we hit a `dead end` is how DFS work

 * Go from neighbor to next neighbor
 * its uses a `Stack` [LIFO]
 * its operation is `.pop()`
 * `Vertical` Data Structure
 * it'll explore `ONE directions` at a time.
+* we can use also `recursive call` as `callStack` here for traversing operation...

 ### Breadth First Traversal
 From the starting point, node explore all of its associated immediate neighbors, kind of in a circle like this & just keep applying that behavior.